rohit256/Roman-Art-Analysis/README.md

 4. face frontalization

+5. Data Augmentation

-5. Wrinkle analysis on forehead using Soft computing and algorithms
+6. Wrinkle analysis on forehead using Soft computing and algorithms

 ## Webpage Parsers for data Collectiion from Art Databases